-Early in his career, Fisher was associated with the Language poets; during his time at Tassajara, his fellow students included Jane Hirschfield and Philip Whalen, both poets with whom he maintained close ties.
-Discussing writing on his website, Fisher states: “There’s no self or person, just what arises … writing is words, how they sound, how they look lying on the page.”
+Early in his career, Fischer was associated with the Language poets; during his time at Tassajara, his fellow students included Jane Hirschfield and Philip Whalen, both poets with whom he maintained close ties.
+Discussing writing on his website, Fischer states: “There’s no self or person, just what arises … writing is words, how they sound, how they look lying on the page.”
 Exhibiting a Buddhist sensibility, his poems display a literary bent while questioning the qualities of language.

 Fischer was co-abbot for the San Francisco Zen Center from 1995 to 2000.
 He is a founder of and teacher at the Everyday Zen Foundation.